GameParrot/lunarcmd/README.md

 # Downloading
 To download, use the appropriate zip file from Releases.
 If on Linux, run the lunarcmd shell script, NOT the executable in bin/.
 This will set the LD_LIBRARY_PATH variable correctly so you don't get missing library errors.
 # Signing in
-If you can't sign in to your Microsoft account, try opening the official Lunar Client launcher and signing in again.
-This is because the Launcher needs to be opened to sign in.
-After you sign in once, you should stay signed in.
+You will need Python 3 and the Python modules [pywebview](https://pypi.org/project/pywebview/) and [procbridge](https://pypi.org/project/procbridge/) to sign in.
+When it says that you need to have the launcher open, a window should appear and then disappear after a few seconds.
+After it disappears, click the sign in button again and you should be able to sign in.
+Alternatively, you can open the Lunar Client launcher when signing in.